Foundation

 Q&A: How prominent a role should Time Travel play in your arsenal of Information Technologies?

-IT culture 101: Why does traditional software seem so needlessly complicated when Web-based, cloud and mobile alternatives seem so much simpler?
+Why does traditional software seem so needlessly complicated when Web-based, cloud and mobile alternatives seem so much simpler?

 Would you go to a doctor who could only prescribe one medicine?
 Or go to a doctor whose medical school and practice were owned by a Big Pharma lab?